Home | Bibliography | Site Search | Site Map

 The Deepest Skepticism

-It may be that only human beings, in contrast to life forms with different sense perceptors, can perceive things the way human beings do.
+It may be that only human beings, in contrast to life forms with different sensory receptors, can perceive things the way human beings do.
 And perhaps the sense experiences of no two human beings are exactly alike.
-This is skepticism at a deeper level.
-Of course for this conjecture to have meaning, we must imagine a god who sees what we cannot see.
+This is skepticism at a deeper level, and of course for this conjecture to have meaning we must imagine a god who sees what we cannot see.

 All we know is that there is agreement -- and here is meant coincidental, not contractual, agreement -- in the language we use, in the way we act (PI § 241).
 The rest is a question without answer, a question at the "deeper level" of metaphysics.